Give your AI agent a private podcast feed.

 Superlore wins for most use cases

-NotebookLM is better when you have specific lecture slides and want a summary of that exact material.
+NotebookLM is better when you just want a one-off summary of one specific document.

 Best for Commuters